thisconnect/planet/README.md

 - *put(object)*

-  Fired when a put message is emitted by a client
+  Fired when a put message is emitted by a client.

 - *post(key, value)*

-  Fired when a post message is emitted by a client
+  Fired when a post message is emitted by a client.
+Key can be a string or an array (path).

 - *get(object)*

-  Fired on connection and passes a dump of the current state
+  Fired on connection and passes a dump of the current state.

 - *delete(key)*

-  Fired when a delete message is emitted by a client
+  Fired when a delete message is emitted by a client.

 #### Dependencies